celo-org/docs/docs/celo-codebase/protocol/identity/smart-contract-accounts.md

 Celo provides an open-source implementation of a smart contract account; the [meta-transaction wallet](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/common/MetaTransactionWallet.sol) (MTW).
 In general, ownership can be determined in arbitrary ways, but most commonly an EOA is designated as the owner and can authorize transactions my signing a meta-transaction containing the details of the authorized transaction.
 This is how the meta-transaction wallet works.
-In this case you can think of the smart contract account as a proxy account and the EOA as the controller of this account.
+In this case you can think of the smart contract account as the primary account, and the EOA as the controller of this account.

 ## Benefits of a smart contract account

 ### Separation of signer and payer

 When new users create a wallet, they start with an empty balance.
-This makes it difficult for the user to verify their phone number as they need to pay for both the Celo transactions and the Attestation Service fees ([see here for more details](/celo-codebase/protocol/identity/index.md)).
+This makes it difficult for the new users to verify their phone number as they need to pay for both the Celo transactions and the Attestation Service fees ([see here for more details](/celo-codebase/protocol/identity/index.md)).
 To make this experience more intuitive and frictionless for new users, cLabs operates an [onboarding service called Komenci](https://github.com/celo-org/komenci/) that pays for the transactions on behalf of the user.
 It does this by first deploying a meta-transaction wallet contract and setting the wallet EOA address as the signer.
 At this point, the EOA can sign transactions and submit them to Komenci.